 Resources to support schools and educators transitioning into innovative learning environments.

-This section of the Ministry of Education's website provides information and readings on developing modern learning environments that facilitate a variety of approaches to teaching and learning.
+This section of the Ministry of Education's website provides information and readings on developing learning environments that facilitate a variety of approaches to teaching and learning.

 Planning an innovative learning environment